Brunello di Montalcino Tenuta Nuova 1996, Casanova di Neri

 A pretty Sassicaia, bold and structured the Bolgheri Sassicaia 1999 has complex aromas of minerals, berries, tobacco and shells.
 Blended with a combination of Cabernet Franc and Cabernet Sauvignon.
 Full-bodied, with well-integrated tannins and a succulent, refined aftertaste, this wine pairs well with beef and venison.
 92 point rating.

-Angelo Gaja, a legend in his lifetime and the producer of the Gaja Barbaresco 1989 which is expertly blended from 100 percent Nebbiolo grape to provide a bouquet of red fruit.
-Dry with a satisfying palate, this outstanding red wine is an excellent choice to accompany beef, lamb, game and pasta cuisine.
+The 1990 Gaja Langhe Sperrs now re-classified as Gaja Barolo Sperrs is expertly blended from 100% Nebbiolo grape to provide an aroma of roses, black fruits, smoke and a hint of tar.
+Outstanding, full-bodied with a moderately tannic finish, this wine is an excellent choice to accompany beef, lamb, game and pasta cuisine.

 Reviews